-I am a first-year PhD student at the University of Pennsylvania advised by Eric Wong and Hamed Hassani, with research interests in AI safety, security, and the science of deep learning.
+I am a second year PhD student at the University of Pennsylvania advised by Eric Wong and Hamed Hassani, with research interests in AI safety, security, and the science of deep learning.
 I'm also a research scientist in the National Security Directorate at Pacific Northwest National Lab.
-Previously, I worked with a couple startups / majored in physics at UNC as a Morehead-Cain scholar.

 Recent Papers